 Note for those who may access courses from their places of employment: Employers often place restrictions on the content allowed through an organization’s firewall or network security measures.
 Such measures may affect the student’s ability to access online courses from the student’s place of employment or while using employer-provided internet access.
 Internet access provided through a student’s employer is beyond the college’s ability to predict or control.

 The student portal is currently certified to work on an iPad and iPhone 4 and 5 devices.
 Student portal access is not currently available on Android devices.
 The Moodle Learning Management System and other third party vendor web applications are not certified to work on mobile devices.
-Delta cannot guarantee that third party websites and applications will function with a student’s mobile device.
+Ancora Education cannot guarantee that third party websites and applications will function with a student’s mobile device.